This guide walks you through your first login to Chainstack Self-Hosted and initial configuration.

 Finding your credentials

-During installation, the bootstrap credentials were generated and saved to a values file:
+During installation, the bootstrap credentials were generated and saved to a values file.
+Run the yq command from the installer output to retrieve your password:

 | Setting | Default value |